renzol2/brain/docs/spectral-composition.md

 **Spectral composition** is a method of [[music-composition|music composition]] where composers take spectra (any noise), analyze the audio (FFTs), and use the resulting spectral information as compositional material.

 - basically: music _about_ sound
+- treat a **spectra** as a set of notes

 ## Harmonic/Inharmonic

-For spectral and microtonal composers, the [[harmonic-series]] serves as an unlimited source of inspiration:
+For spectral and microtonal composers, the [[harmonic-series|harmonic series]] serves as an unlimited source of inspiration:

 - instruments that exhibit the harmonic series in some way are good starting points
 - any 1-D structure, like a string or column of air, exhibit the harmonic series in some way